Claim: Pitcher Gaylord Perry fulfilled his manager's prophecy by hitting his first home run minutes after Apollo 11 landed on the lunar surface.

 Long before the DH and interleague play created [a] midyear shift in rules, Perry joined the Giants as a rookie in 1962.
 He was peppering pitches in batting practice one day when Examiner reporter Harry Jupiter mentioned Perry's impressive swing to manager Alvin Dark.
 Dark scoffed, saying, "Man will land on the moon before Gaylord Perry hits a home run."

 Fast forward to July 20, 1969, and a Giants-Dodgers game at Candlestick Park.
 The public-address announcer informed the crowd that Neil Armstrong had set foot on the moon.
 Soon thereafter, on that same historic day, Perry hit a homer to center field off Claude Osteen — the first of his career.

 "Alvin was right," Perry said later, "but only by an hour."

 Dark, who was managing the Cleveland Indians in '69, noticed the extraordinary timing of his former pitcher.

 "It was just an expression," Dark recalled earlier this month of his man-on-the moon remark.
 "I saw in the newspaper that he hit the homer.
 Then I saw his quote a couple of days later about me being right."

-Much as we'd like to push this one across the finish line, this account doesn't quite get us there.
+Much as we'd like to push this one across the finish line into the "True" column, this account doesn't quite get us there.
 Alvin Dark sounds curiously vague about his prediction (i.e., he doesn't say so much that he remembers making the remark as he does that he recalls reading about it in the newspaper after Perry finally hit a home run).
 Maybe this tale is true, and the memories of the participants, as often happens, have become fuzzy over time.
 Or maybe, as also often happens, this tale was made up after the fact, but it's such a good story that the participants now remember it as something that really happened.